PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 `Learn more about virtual folder in the Eclipse Help <https://help.eclipse.org/2019-06/http://127.0.0.1:49685/help/topic/org.eclipse.platform.doc.user/concepts/virtualfolders.htm?cp=0_2_1_3>`_

 The **resources** is a powerful and flexible tool you have to adapt your project to different scenarios.
-Phaser Editor introduced the `Project view`_ to navigate and create the resources or the `active project <#active-project>`_, but the Eclipse IDE provides more `advanced and general tools <https://help.eclipse.org/2019-06/help/topic/org.eclipse.platform.doc.user/tasks/tasks-1c.htm?cp=0_3_6>`_.
+Phaser Editor introduced the `Project view`_ to navigate and create the resources or the `active project`_, but the Eclipse IDE provides more `advanced and general tools <https://help.eclipse.org/2019-06/help/topic/org.eclipse.platform.doc.user/tasks/tasks-1c.htm?cp=0_3_6>`_.

 Resource properties